openmediavault/openmediavault-docs/installation/via_iso.rst

 ---------
 	The current ISO installer is reduced to have minimal interaction.
 You will prompted to select location, language and root password.
 The installer will pick the first available disk to deploy the the OS.
+You will create a root password, but you will be able to create other (administrator) accounts for SSH and |webui| use after first reboot.

 	Once the installer finished the system will reboot, make sure you remove the installer and select BIOS to boot from the disk where |omv| was installed.